 This is the reason why Nirjala Ekadashi is also called Bhimseni Ekadashi and Pandav Ekadashi.
 This has since served as a solution for anyone who is unable to fast as per the customs.

-To survive without food and water is very challenging in such adverse conditions.
-For the year 2021, Nirjala Ekadashi was declared on 21 June 2021.
+Surviving without food and water is very challenging in such adverse conditions.
+For the year 2022, Nirjala Ekadashi was declared on 10 June 2022.

 What Can We Eat For Nirjala Ekadashi Fast?